nori-dot-eco/contracts/docs/RemovalIdLib.md

 ```

-_Extracts a field of the specified length in bytes, at the specified location, from a removal id._
+<i>Extracts a field of the specified length in bytes, at the specified location, from a removal id.</i>